Byomakesh-Debata/FIN-F414-FRAM-Lab2/README.md

 1. State its BSM formula and define all terms.
 2. Decide which parameters are relevant to vary for this Greek.
 Some Greeks may require a closer look at r or q than what the Delta example did.
 3. Calculate the Greeks across all relevant parameter combinations, separately for calls and puts wherever separate formulas apply.
-4. Sanity check that the values and reasonable and clearly state the scaling you are applying (Eg. Is theta being reported on a per-day basis?, etc.)
+4. Sanity check that the values are reasonable and clearly state the scaling you are applying (Eg. Is theta being reported on a per-day basis?, etc.)

 ### Step 4 - Plot and Analyze